 The following section details the OakPAL checks executed by Cloud Manager.

 OakPAL is a framework, which validates content packages using a standalone Oak repository.
-It was developed by an AEM Partner and winner of the 2019 AEM Rockstar North America award.
+An AEM Partner and winner of the 2019 AEM Rock Star North America award developed it.

-The AEM API contains Java™ interfaces and classes which are only meant to be used, but not implemented, by custom code.
-For example, the interface com.day.cq.wcm.api.Page
+The AEM API contains Java™ interfaces and classes that are only meant to be used, but not implemented, by custom code.
+For example, only AEM implements the interface com.day.cq.wcm.api.Page.

-When new methods are added to these interfaces, those additional methods do not impact existing code which uses these interfaces and, as a result, the addition of new methods to these interfaces are considered to be backwards-compatible.
+Adding new methods to these interfaces does not affect existing code, making the addition of new methods backwards-compatible.
 However, if custom code implements one of these interfaces, that custom code has introduced a backwards-compatibility risk for the customer.

 import com.day.cq.wcm.api.Page;